 is a statewide, peer-led organization devoted to helping young adults ages 14-25 successfully transition into adulthood.

 connects, empowers and educates families and their communities to improve outcomes for children and youth experiencing significant behavioral health challenges.

 The Shoulder to Shoulder Conference

-provides collaborative, professional training opportunities to be jointly attended by foster parents, caseworkers, CASAs, judicial staff and other community partners.
+provides collaborative, professional training opportunities to be jointly attended by resource parents, caseworkers, CASAs, judicial staff and other community partners.

-encourages, educates & empowers families to collaboratively achieve unlimited success for their children and youth with disabilities.
+encourages, educates and empowers families to collaboratively achieve unlimited success for their children and youth with disabilities.